 Many times, the workers compensation insurance company will claim that an injury should not be covered because the accident was not “unexpected” or “unforeseen.”
-This happens a lot particularly in cases where there is some weakness in the employee's physical constitution makes him susceptible to injury by ordinary routine events which would not affect the normal worker.
+This happens a lot, particularly in cases where there is some weakness in the employee's physical constitution makes him susceptible to injury by ordinary routine events, which would not affect the typical worker.

-But of course the disability of such a worker is not “unexpected” or “unforeseen” but under the circumstances quite predictable because of his preexisting condition.
+But of course, the disability of such a worker is not “unexpected” or “unforeseen” but under the circumstances entirely predictable because of his pre-existing condition.
 And Louisiana courts have regularly found that the disabling event need not be different in kind or intensity from the regular work of the employee.

 So any argument by the workers compensation insurance company that an injury should not be covered because the accident was not unexpected or unforeseen is weak at best.